arjunmehta94/ruby-extra-credit/README.md

   * achieving a **style score >= 90**.
   * **OR** spending **at least 45 minutes** using the Autostyle system to improve your code's style.

 Once you have met the minimum criteria for extra-credit, Autostyle will automatically display a form. **Fill out that form to receive extra-credit**.
-You can continue to improve your style using Autostyle even after submitting this form.
+Fill it out **only once**.
+You can continue to improve your style using Autostyle even after submitting the form.

 Exercise: Combine Anagrams
 --------